-When a remote desktop window is open, you can use the Horizon Client 4.0 and later, you can select the menu item to make the remote desktop fill only one monitor.
+When a remote desktop window is open, you can use themenu item or the expander arrows in the upper-right corner of the desktop window to extend the remote desktop across multiple monitors.
+You can select the menu item to make the remote desktop fill only one monitor.
 With this option, the monitors do not have to be in the same mode.
-For example, if you are using a laptop connected to an external monitor, the external monitor can be in portrait mode or landscape mode.menu item or the expander arrows in the upper-right corner of the desktop window to extend the remote desktop across multiple monitors.
-In
+For example, if you are using a laptop connected to an external monitor, the external monitor can be in portrait mode or landscape mode.

-In Horizon Client 4.0 and later, you can select a full-screen option from the Settings dialog box before you launch a remote desktop.
+You can select a full-screen option from the Settings dialog box after you connect to a server and before you open a remote desktop.
 Click the Settings button (gear icon) in the upper right corner of the desktop and application selection window, select the remote desktop, and select a full-screen option from the Full Screen drop-down menu.

-With Split View in OS X El Capitan, you can fill your Mac screen with two applications without having to manually move and resize windows.
-In Horizon Client 4.0 and later, you can use Split View with remote desktops in full-screen mode (Full Screen or Use Single Display in Full Screen option).
+With Split View, which is supported in El Capitan (10.11) and later operating systems, you can fill your Mac screen with two applications without manually moving and resizing windows.
+You can use Split View with remote desktops in full-screen mode (Full Screen or Use Single Display in Full Screen option).

 If you use Full Resolution, the icons on the remote desktop are smaller but the display is sharper.